jenessatan/React-Trivia/README.md

 - individual buttons for each message list item to delete them
 - filter by category functionality
 - delete all questions
-~- additional form elements that show up in the messages (e.g. text input for name, dropdown that includes different options, etc)~
+- ~additional form elements that show up in the messages (e.g. text input for name, dropdown that includes different options, etc)~
-~- toggle for each list item that does shows trivia answer~
+- ~toggle for each list item that does shows trivia answer~

 Optional:
-~- button to clear form~
+- ~button to clear form~

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).